B-a-b-u/Learn_Java/Rafay/classnames.md

 6. If class is public, then **Class name and file name** must be same.
 7. The outer class can not be **private or public**.
 8. Incase of default class the **file name and class name** can be different.

+### Byte Codes
+* The number of byte code is directly dependent on number of classes
+* If a class is nested inside another class, then it produces two byte code but ont class name is **outerclass.class** and other one is **outerclass$innerclass.class**
+* That's why it is not recommended to add $ to class name

 Eg:
 ```
 private class ClassName{